iamrequest/disco-queen-dancing-fever/postmortem.md

 One issue I did have, was in loading audio files from the filesystem.
 I figured that loading .ogg, .mp3, and .wav files would all work the same - but for some reason only .ogg files would load properly.
 If I recall correctly, the function to load files from the filesystem would work without throwing an error, but I would be left with a null audio clip.
 Since .ogg files worked as expected, I decided to just use those.
 Adding support for .wav and .mp3 files should be an easy enough bug-fix ([1](https://answers.unity.com/questions/737002/wav-byte-to-audioclip.html), [2](https://forum.unity.com/threads/loading-wav-files-into-an-audioclip-without-using-www-or-resources-load.409829/)), but it's just something I didn't have time for.
 I recall seeing that .ogg and .wav files are recommended for looping audio ([something about a delay before playing .mp3 files](https://answers.unity.com/questions/343057/how-do-i-make-unity-seamlessly-loop-my-background.html)), so sticking to .ogg and .wav would be best, to avoid the BGM and the MIDI chart getting out of sync.

 Aside from having issues loading the audio files from the filesystem, the workflow I had worked very well.
+There are some additions that would be nice in terms of custom song support that I discuss later on, in terms of new game modes and high scores.

 ### Event Channels